Does your car insurance cover flood damage?

 - Damage to external lights and indicators.

-If you’ve driven on flooded roads, it’s a good idea to get your car checked out by a mechanic for any signs of damage.
+If you’ve driven on flooded roads, it’s a good idea to get your car checked out by a mechanic.

 Safety precautions in a flood

-It’s always best to avoid driving in severe weather conditions if you can.
-But it isn’t always possible to postpone a journey, and flash floods can take you by surprise.
+It’s best to avoid driving in severe weather conditions if possible.
+But flash floods can take you by surprise.
 To help keep you and your car safe:

 - Check for weather warnings.
 You can find out if your area is at risk of flooding and sign up for alerts from the Environment Agency.